wp-plugins/smart-forms/readme.txt

 10. Example of date field
 == Changelog ==
 = Smart Forms 1.2.5 =
-* Fixed issue with captcha
+* Fixed issue with forms captcha
+* Fixed minor issue with forms submission
 = Smart Forms 1.2.4 =
 * Fixed issue with redirecting not working with donations.
 = Smart Forms 1.2.3 =